When I was in university, the term ‘Soft Skills’ meant nothing to me.

 - Building the right relationships is also very important.
 If you have relationships with senior people around the organisation who can informally ‘mentor’ you and give you support / advice then your career progression will become a lot easier

 - Knowing people in different parts of the organisation will give insight into where there are opportunities / the best roles are.
 Often, the really good roles aren’t advertised so if you know when they are coming up then you have every chance.

-Soft Skills in the Workplace #4: Problem Solving
+Most Important Soft Skills in Business #4: Problem Solving

 - In the working world, you will encounter problems every day.
 How you approach and overcome those problems will have a big say in how far you get in your career.